4X2

 the hem of her T-shirt, and I never wanted anything so much

 as to punch her in the face.
-America was playing on the drunken
+America was playing on the drunkenwobble of her mama’s turntable, winding us round and around

 the highways of lust on a nameless horse.
 Every time I touch you